Overview of Selling a House with a HELOC

 Selling a home with a HELOC in Connecticut requires some important legal documents:

-• Payoff Statement: This shows how much you need to pay to clear the HELOC.
+- Payoff Statement:Â This shows how much you must pay to clear the HELOC.

-• Consent to Close: This is a document from your lender that allows the sale to go ahead with the HELOC in place.
+- Consent to Close:Â This document from your lender allows the sale to go ahead with the HELOC in place.

-• Lien Release: After you pay off the HELOC, the lender gives this document to show that there are no more claims on your property.
+- Lien Release:Â After you pay off the HELOC, the lender gives this document to show no more claims on your property.

 Knowing these documents helps make selling your home in Connecticut with a HELOC easier and keeps everything legal.